-The original idea behind this website, and my trip around the world is my wish to meet locals while traveling and to teach other people how to do the same.
+The original idea behind this website, and my trip around the world is my wish to meet locals while traveling.
+And to teach other travelers how to do the same.

-In this section I am sharing all my experiences meeting and staying with locals during my travels, including tips on where you can find locals to stay with, and what to do once you have found a willing host.
+In this section, I am sharing all my experiences meeting and staying with locals during my travels, including tips on where you can find locals to stay with, and what to do once you have found a willing host.

-You will find not only the websites you might be thinking off, like Couchsurfing where you can stay with locals for free, but also websites that offer an exchange of labor for accommodation, which is a great opportunity to get to know how people in a country work and live.
-And of course, there are also paid opportunities such as Airbnb.
+You will find not only the obvious websites, like Couchsurfing where you can stay with locals for free.
+I also included websites that offer an exchange of labor for accommodation, which is a great opportunity to get to know how people in a country work and live.
+Of course, there are also paid opportunities to stay with locals, such as Airbnb.

-I had one of the most authentic and unique homestay experiences staying with a Kyoto lady while I was attending a language school.
-In my blog post How to Have a Authentic and Unique Homstay in Japan I share with you what you need to do to have an amazing homestay experience anywhere in the world.
+I had one of the most authentic and unique homestay experiences staying in Kyoto for a couple of months while I was attending a language school.
+In my post ‘How to have an authentic and unique homestay in Japan’, I share with you what you need to do to have an amazing homestay experience anywhere in the world.

 I assume almost everyone on the internet has heard about Airbnb by now.
 There has been a lot of negative news over the years because so many apartments are now used exclusively to welcome Airbnb guests.

 Even if the interaction is usually less than when I stay with someone using Couchsurfing or Servas, it is still great to have a local person close by to ask questions and to get recommendations from.